-Paros, my little slice of heaven.
+Paros will forever be my little slice of heaven.
 It’s a small island but it still packs a punch with a lot of sites to see and everything easily within walking distance.
-I think the best testament to this beautiful island is that most of the expat workers i’ve met here stated that they visited the island once and just never left.
+I think the best testament to this beautiful island is that most of the expat workers i’ve met here, stated that they visited the island once and just didn’t want to leave.

-We landed in Parikia by ferry in the center of town.
+We arrived in Parikia by ferry from Mykonos.
 Parikia is the main town of Paros and where the first settlement had inhabited the island in 3200 BCE.
 In the middle of the coastal strip there is a typical Greek windmill and an array of restaurants, cafes and bars that are beautifully decorated.
 The town gives a slight touristy vibe but still retains much of its authenticity and small town feel.

 Although Naoussa is definitely more aesthetically pleasing, I still loved staying in Parikia.
-I found there was a greater range of restaurants and the night life in Parikia was amazing as it had a good selection of clubs and bars.
+I found there was a greater range of restaurants and a better range of clubs and pubs to visit after dark.

 My favourite bar would have to be Saloon d’or.
 This bar had a more relaxed feel and the patrons were quite welcoming.
 In this bar there was 10 shot challenge and you can win a T- shirt.
 The shots given were really nice strangely – my favourite shot was the snicker’s bar.